ABOUT THE EXHIBITION

 Some Day is Now: Women, Art & Social Change is part of 2020/20+ Women @ NBMAA presented by Stanley Black & Decker with additional support provided by Bank of America.

-Some Day is Now is made possible by the generosity of the Polly Thayer Starr Charitable Trust.
+Some Day Is Now is made possible by the Edward C. & Ann T. Roberts Foundation, David T. Langrock Foundation, Robert Lehman Foundation, Inc., and the Polly Thayer Starr Charitable Trust.

 This exhibition is made possible by the generosity of the Special Exhibition Fund donors, including John N. Howard, Sylvia Bonney, and The Aeroflex Foundation.
 We also gratefully acknowledge the funding of Carolyn and Elliot Joseph.